 AnimationChains are a common object used in Glue.
-AnimationChains are simply a series of images which can be flipped between to create texture-flipping animation.
+AnimationChains are a series of images which can be swapped on a timer to create texture-flipping animation.
 AnimationChains can be created from multiple, individual images, or they can be created from what is called a “sprite sheet” which is an image containing multiple frames of an animation.

 Typically AnimationChains are created from a .achx file.

 AnimationChains are useful when creating a game with animated entities, such as a running or attacking player.
 For example a typical platformer may have the following AnimationChains:

 AnimationChains can also be used to define static regions of a texture which should display depending on conditions in a game, such as a type of space ship or the state of UI .

 When considering the ability to control visible states, keep in mind that an AnimationChain does not have to contain multiple “frames” that it flips between.
 An AnimationChain can be as simple as one frame, so if you are creating button states, each AnimationChain can be as simple as a single image.